-Clients in a Wrap Account are charged a bundled fee by the Financial Institution sponsoring the program ("Sponsor"), typically based on a percentage of the market value of the assets in the Wrap Account.
+Clients in a Wrap Account are charged a bundled fee by the Financial Institution sponsoring the program ("Sponsor"), typically based on a percentage of the market value of the assets in the Wrap Account and is not based directly on the execution of transactions in a client's account.
 The bundled fee generally covers charges for custody services, brokerage commissions, investment management and other services as negotiated between the client and the Sponsor.
+Clients who participate in a Wrap Account should be aware that services similar to those provided as a participant in a Wrap Account may be available at a lower cost elsewhere separately or on an unbundled basis.
 Out of the bundled fee, the Sponsor pays Confluence a quarterly fee for providing portfolio management and investment advisory services with respect to that portion of the client's assets over which Confluence has been delegated discretionary authority.
 However, for dual contract Wrap Accounts, Confluence's fee may be paid directly by the client.
-Our fee is based on a percentage of the market value of the assets in the SMA for which we provide portfolio management and investment advisory services.
+Our fee is based on a percentage of the market value of the assets in the SMA for which we provide portfolio management advisory services.
 For additional information regarding fees, please see Item 5 of this Brochure, titled Fees and Compensation.